Best Colored Pencils for Adult Coloring Books: Our Top 5

 Color Planer fave:

-Click the image to see more Luminance
+Click the image or blue text to see more Luminance

 Man professional colorists who want an archival pencil pick Luminance.
 Hobbyists are also fans.
 The Luminance are archival quality, and some feel they are the best colored pencils for adult coloring books.
 They are made in Switzerland using wood from managed cedar California forests.
 The company used four synthetic waxes with high-quality pigments to attain a product as lightfast as oil paints.
 They even tested the lightfastness of the pencils for 3 months in the Arizona desert!
 Despite having wax cores, the pencils are designed to avoid wax bloom—it would take 6 layers of these to get wax bloom.